oskarhenriksson/TropicalHomotopies.jl/README.md

 This project implements a general framework for computing solving polynomial systems numerically, based on homotopies constructed from certain tropical stable intersections.

-It uses functionality from Oscar.jl and HomotopyContinuation.jl.
+It uses functionality from [OSCAR](https://github.com/oscar-system/Oscar.jl) and [HomotopyContinuation.j](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl).

 The underlying ideas are to be explained in a forthcoming paper with Paul Helminck, Oskar Henriksson, and Yue Ren.